 - 1 (8-ounce) log Roth Plain Chèvre goat cheese, softened

 - 1 to 2 tablespoons heavy cream or milk

 - Preheat oven to 350 degrees F.

-- In a 9×9-inch baking dish, toss apples, apple cider or water, brown sugar, cornstarch, lemon juice, cinnamon, ginger, nutmeg and salt.
-Place into the oven, and bake for 50 to 60 minutes, stirring every 15 minutes, until softened and caramelized.
+- In a 9- x 9-inch baking dish, toss apples, apple cider or water, brown sugar, cornstarch, lemon juice, cinnamon, ginger, nutmeg, and salt.
+Bake for 50 to 60 minutes, stirring every 15 minutes, until softened and caramelized.

 - While apples are baking, whip Chèvre with heavy cream in a medium bowl until smooth.

-- TO SERVE ON TOASTED SOURDOUGH: Toast slices of sourdough bread, and place on a serving tray.
-Spread 2 tablespoons of the Chèvre mixture on each slice, and top with baked apples.
+- To serve on toasted sourdough: Toast slices of sourdough, and place on a serving tray.
+Spread 2 tablespoons of the Chèvre mixture on each slice then top with baked apples.
 Garnish with fresh thyme and a drizzle of honey, if desired.